 The LoDo scene is great.
 There are full-serve restaurants, brewpubs, beer bars, sports bars, club-like bars, and cool rooftops.
 Older crowd pre-game, younger crowd post-game.
 If you can’t have a good time in and around this area, you’re either in recovery or just a boring person.

-One of my favorite bars in the entire country, Falling Rock Taphouse, is a block from the stadium.
+While the area keeps getting younger and hipper, the ball fan need not feel out of place.
 The revitalized Union Station has several places worthy of you spending some money.
 There are several rooftop patios where you can whittle away hours on a nice day.
 You can go on a legitimate craft brewery pub crawl and never be more than a half mile from the ballpark; a dozen or so are walkable from the park.
 It’s a drinker’s paradise and a top 4 scene in baseball.

 A game at Coors Field should run about league average, perhaps slightly cheaper.
 Tickets, concessions and even parking (if you’re willing to hunt a little) are fairly priced.
 And a shout out for offering $3 Coors and Coors Lights at the Rooftop before first pitch, which I believe is the cheapest you can get a beer inside any MLB stadium.